AcademySoftwareFoundation/rez/docs/source/package_commands.rst

    This boolean variable is ``True`` if a build is occurring (typically done via the ``rez-build`` tool), and ``False`` otherwise.

-   However, the :func:`~pkgdef.commands` block is only executed when the package is brought into a resolved environment, so this is not used when the package itself is building.
+   However, the :func:`commands` block is only executed when the package is brought into a resolved environment, so this is not used when the package itself is building.
 Typically a package will use this variable to set environment variables that are only useful during when other packages are being built.
 C++ header include paths are a good example.